For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 It's much easier to narrow it down to a couple plans so that you don't have to understand the benefits of them all.
 If I had to pick two plans instead of three, Plan F and G are definitely the most common.

-IMPORTANT: Starting January 1, 2020, Medigap plans sold to new people with Medicare won’t be allowed to cover the Part B deductible.
+IMPORTANT: As of January 1, 2020, Medigap plans sold to new people with Medicare won’t be allowed to cover the Part B deductible.
 Because of this, Plans C and F will no longer be available to people new to Medicare starting on January 1, 2020.
 If you already have either of these 2 plans (or the high deductible version of Plan F) or are covered by one of these plans before January 1, 2020, you’ll be able to keep your plan.
 If you were eligible for Medicare before January 1, 2020, but not yet enrolled, you may be able to buy one of these plans.

 [Read more: Plan F Is Dead… Or Is It?
 (A 2017 Update)]